Procedure Guide ·Spay ·2026

 0How much does it cost to spay a cat?

-At a full-service veterinary clinic, spaying costs $200-$400 including anesthesia, surgery, pain medication, and follow-up.
-Low-cost spay/neuter clinics and humane societies offer the procedure for $50-$150.
-Prices vary by location, with urban areas typically charging more.
+Full-service clinics charge $200-$400 including anesthesia, surgery, pain meds, and follow-up.
+Low-cost spay/neuter clinics offer $50-$150.
+Prices vary by location, with urban areas charging more.

 1What age should I spay my cat?

-Most vets recommend spaying between 4-6 months of age, before the first heat cycle.
-Some clinics perform early spays as young as 8 weeks, especially in shelter settings.
-Spaying before the first heat cycle provides the greatest reduction in mammary cancer risk.
+Vets recommend spaying between 4-6 months, before the first heat.
+Some clinics perform early spays at 8 weeks.
+Spaying before heat provides the greatest reduction in mammary cancer risk.

 2How long does it take a cat to recover from being spayed?

-Most cats recover fully within 10-14 days, groggy only for the first day.
-Keep your cat quiet and confined, check the incision daily.
-By day 14, most cats can return to normal activity after vet confirmation.
+Most cats recover within 10-14 days, groggy only for the first day.
+Keep your cat quiet, check the incision daily.
+By day 14, most cats return to normal activity after vet confirmation.

 3Is spaying a cat a major surgery?

-Yes, it's an abdominal surgery under general anesthesia — but one of the most commonly performed veterinary procedures with a very low complication rate.
-The surgery takes about 20-30 minutes and is very safe with modern techniques.
+It's an abdominal surgery under general anesthesia - but the most common veterinary procedure with very low complication rates.
+The surgery takes 20-30 minutes and is very safe with modern techniques.

 4Will my cat's personality change after spaying?

-Spaying eliminates heat-related behaviors like yowling, restlessness, and attempts to escape.
+Spaying eliminates heat-related behaviors like yowling and escape attempts.
 Your cat's core personality won't change.
-Some cats become slightly calmer and more affectionate.
-They won't go through the hormonal mood swings associated with heat cycles anymore.
+Some become slightly calmer.
+They'll no longer experience hormonal mood swings.

 5Will my cat gain weight after being spayed?

-Metabolism can decrease slightly after spaying, but weight gain is preventable.
-Reduce food intake by about 10-15% and maintain regular play.
-Most weight gain is due to overfeeding, not the surgery itself.
+Metabolism can decrease slightly, but weight gain is preventable.
+Reduce food intake by 10-15% and maintain regular play.
+Most weight gain is due to overfeeding, not the surgery.

 6What are the risks of not spaying my cat?

-Unspayed cats face a significant risk of pyometra (uterine infection) requiring emergency surgery costing $1,000-$3,000, plus higher mammary cancer risk.
-Heat cycles cause constant vocalization and escape attempts that can lead to injuries or unwanted pregnancies.
+Unspayed cats risk pyometra (uterine infection) requiring emergency surgery costing $1,000-$3,000.
+Heat cycles cause vocalization and escape attempts.
+Cancer risk also increases.

 7Does pet insurance cover spaying?